useragents/Instagram-Username-Auto-Claimer/README.md

 ### Please note

 This script was made for educational purposes, I am not responsible for your actions using this script.
-This script was made for educational purposes.